wp-plugins/thumbrio/readme.txt

 1. Link the plugin to a Thumbr.io's account.
 Sign up (A) to create a Thumbr.io's account or log in (B) to use a previously created account.
 Follow Settings -> Thumbr.io (C) to customize Thumbr.io settings.

 2. Set up the plugin.
 You have to select the location of your original (high-resolution) images.
 You can store them locally (A) or in Amazon S3 (B).
-If it's the first time you setup the Amazon S3 account that you want to use, you will have to add your credentials in (C).
+If you already have an Amazon S3 account in your Thumbr.io preferences, you can use it here automatically selecting Custom origin (C).
+If it's the first time you setup the Amazon S3 account that you want to use, you will have to add your credentials in (D).

-If you already have an Amazon S3 account in your Thumbr.io preferences, you can use it here automatically selecting Custom origin (D).
+3. Select a Previously Configured Origin.
+If you already have a linked Amazon S3 in your Thumbr.io profile, you can use it here.
 It will list automatically all the Amazon S3 accounts linked to your Thumbr.io account.

-3. After saving your settings.
+4. After saving your settings.
 If you want to have access in WordPress to images already stored in Amazon S3 click the "synchronization" button (A).
 In your Thumbr.io profile you have detailed statistics of your usage, and there you can change / upgrade your plan.